As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Some reports of cracking or breakage over time
+• Some reports of crank or light durability issues over time

 Check Latest Price on Amazon